 Why is this important?

 First, the performance may suffer if the actual server is significantly further away.
 Second, it’s bad if you are trying to avoid certain countries (such as the UK or US) where the server may be located.
 Third, customers aren’t getting the true server locations they paid for.
-And finally, using fake server locations raises questions about the VPN’s honesty.
+And finally, using fake (virtual) server locations raises questions about the VPN’s honesty.

-In this article we’ll take a deep dive into the topic of fake VPN server locations.
+In this article we’ll take a deep dive into the topic of fictitious VPN server locations.
 The point here is not to attack any one VPN provider, but instead to provide honest information and real examples in order to clarify a confusing topic.
 We will cover four main points:

 - VPN server marketing claims